History of Christianity in Mizoram: Arthington Aborigines Mission

 Despite previous publications on the Mizo language from Thomas Herbert Lewin and Brojo Nath Saha, there was no Mizo alphabet.
 Lorrain and Savidge immediately worked on creating Mizo alphabets based on the Roman script.
 Chief Lalsuaka of Durtlang aided the missionaries by sitting with them and teaching them the native language 9–10 in the morning.
 In the afternoon, Chief Thangphunga would teach.
 Despite both men teaching and translating scripture, they resisted conversion to Christianity, with lalsuaka becoming Christian later in life.
 Both chiefs would argue with the early Mizo converts as having authoritative knowledge of the bible from being the first translators.
 Thangphunga and Lalsuaka translated and published the Gospels of Luke and John, and Acts of the Apostles.
 The first Mizo language book ever published was a child's primer published by the Assam Government in 1895.
 Lorrain further published a dictionary of the Lushai language.
 Lorrain continued to expand on the dictionary until his death in 1940 with a total of 33,000 words recorded.
 Both missionaries also translated and published several hymns.
 After only two and half months, Savidge started the first school on 1 April 1894 in Chief Thangphunga's village.
 It was consisted of one wall and a clay floor.
 Parents were reluctant to send their children for education and the missionaries used sweets to entice students to attend classes.
 A Sunday School was formed with services held weekly.
 During the first four years the missionaries failed to convert or baptise any individuals.
-Despite suspicion of the missionaries to subjugate the Lushai via the power of words, many came to appreciate high quality medicine possessed by the missionaires.
+Despite suspicion of the missionaries to subjugate the Lushai via the power of words, many came to appreciate high quality medicine possessed by the missionaries.

 The Arthington Mission mandated the missionaries to move to new tribes after two to three years and had no intention of establishing churches.
 Lorrain and Savidge's efforts over five years only led to the baptism of two converts, which eventually convinced Robert Arthington to demand to move to new tribes.
 Lorrain and Savidge departed from Aizawl for England on 31 December 1897.
 Replacements for Lorraine and Savidge were considered such as Richard Burgess but he was appointed General Secretary of the India Sunday School Union.
 As a result, Robert Arthington authroised to hand over the responsibility of evangelisation to the Welsh Mission.
 Robert Arthington died in 1900 and thus the Baptist Missionary Society solely inherited his wealth.
 Lorrain and Savidge returned to India again as part of the Assam Frontier Pioneer Mission for the Abor people instead of the Lushai Hills.